I

 She cogitated, he looked down, away, over at a row of chemicals.

-‘We tell them, if there were any point to making ‘money’ now … now it’s gone digital I mean … I can’t see how we could turn it to our advantage.’
+‘We tell them,’ she concluded.
+‘If there were any point to making ‘money’ now … now it’s gone digital I mean … I can’t see how we could turn it to our advantage.’

 ‘The science also says they can only be controlled in a small area … you have to dig trenches around the nymphs … they go on scent, there’s a scent they produce, drives em mad, they transform into huge swarms just like that.’